Arrizki16/deploy-laravel-with-nginx/README.md

 * [**Some Errors**](#some-errors)

 ## PHP
-In this chapter i use php version 8.0 because my laravel project using php 8.0.
-So it's depending to your laravel project.
+I use PHP version 8.0 in this chapter because my Laravel project uses PHP version 8.0.As a result, it is dependent on your Laravel project.
 **Add odrej/php PPA**
 ```
 sudo add-apt-repository ppa:ondrej/php